jjsarton/freifunk-on-a-pc/README.txt

 Go to the bin directory and as root call “./freifunk start”.

 Stopping:

 Call “./freifunk.sh stop”.
 All specific services will be killed and the generated virtual network devices will be deleted.

 You have also the ability (if you have enough network hardware devices) to launch more router / offloader.
 Each instance must be started on it own copy of this suite.

+lauching a shell within the netns:

+./freifunk sh

 BUGS:
 A lot, no man pages and documentation.
 Some features are not provided.